 We have identified four key investment topics which are impacted by the finite amount of natural resources and we believe will provide innovative, new investment opportunities.

-- Sustainable transport.
+- Low carbon transport.
 Across the world, the demand for sustainable transport is increasing, providing investors with ample investment opportunities in electric vehicles, battery technologies and emission reduction systems.

 - Smart energy.
-The necessity and demand for greener homes is growing, helping to provide the impetus and resources for the development of energy efficient technologies, creating investment opportunities in renewables, greener homes and efficient factories.
+The necessity and demand for greener homes is growing, helping to provide the impetus and resources for the development of energy efficient technologies.
+This is creating investment opportunities in renewables, greener homes and efficient factories.

-- Responsible nutrition.
-Companies are exploring new ways to meet the growing demand of rising populations while limiting the use of scarce water and land, providing copious opportunities to invest in firms that are developing food and agricultural technologies.
+- Agriculture and.
+Companies are exploring new ways to meet the growing demand of rising populations while limiting the use of scarce water and land.
+This is providing copious opportunities to invest in firms that are developing food and agricultural technologies.

-- Recycling and waste reduction.
-Public opinion is shifting and putting pressure on companies to better manage supply chains and mitigate their environmental damage, providing investment opportunities in companies that are evolving their practices.
+- Recycling and resource preservation.
+Public opinion is shifting and putting pressure on companies to better manage supply chains - and is providing investment opportunities in companies who are mitigating their environmental damage and evolving their practices.

 Why now for the Clean Economy